-A Spirit Air Flier Apparently Flushed Her Hamster Down An Airport Toilet & I Have Questions
+A Passenger Flushed Her Hamster Down An Airport Toilet & She Claims The Airline Told Her To

 Truth be told, 2018 might be the weirdest year yet.
 Stories surrounding less than conventional emotional support animals have been popping up over the past few weeks, but this latest tale is a doozy.
 Apparently, a Spirit Air flier flushed her hamster down a toilet, which she claims was at the suggestion of airline security.
 Alright, well, I have a few questions.